mosh3eb/Motify/docs/demo.md

 # Try Motify Demo

 Experience the power of Motify with our interactive demo.
-Search for tracks and see how easy it is to manage your Spotify music.
+Search for tracks, preview them, and download demo versions.

 ## 🎵 Live Demo